 Travelers who have no inclination to try a sport while they are traveling do not need this coverage.
 Think carefully, however, about who is going on this trip because if your teenage son or daughter is coming along and they have the chance to try rock climbing on the cruise ship, you may need to purchase the rider for them in order to be safe.

 Most elderly parents and regular tourists may not need this coverage.
-So make sure you make the right selection.
-Unless you are planning to participate in extreme sports, you do not need to opt for this coverage.
-Travelers planning on participating in adventurous hiking or mountain climbing should considering purchasing Mountaineering Insurance.
-If you have any additional questions, email us at email@example.com.
+Unless you’re planning to participate in extreme sports, you don’t need to opt for this coverage.
+Travelers planning on participating in adventurous hiking or mountain climbing should consider purchasing Mountaineering Insurance.
+If you have any additional questions contact our Customer Success Team.